sebibi07/bookly/README.md

 PASS  return_outside_window_is_refused    PASS  verification_locks_out
 PASS  damaged_return_is_created           PASS  vague_opener_gets_a_question
 PASS  late_parcel_escalates               PASS  customer_asks_for_a_human
-PASS  token_scoping
+PASS  token_scoping                        PASS  backend_failure
+PASS  email_artefacts
-11/11 passed
+13/13 passed
 ```

-Three of these were written before the code passed them, and caught real bugs:
+Some of these were written before the code passed them, and two caught real bugs:
 an order number's digits being parsed as a ZIP code, and a turn's first message
 being silently dropped when the agent spoke before calling a tool.